Bank of Scotland

 Competitive Bridge Finance – UK’s Lowest Interest Rates

-Get a Quick Decision on a Bank of Scotland Bridge Loan
+Compare our rates against a Bank of Scotland Bridge Loan

 UK Property Finance is a whole of market bridge loan specialist.
 We currently offer affordable bridging products from the Bank of Scotland and other high street lenders.
 As fully independent, FCA authorised and regulated short-term finance experts, we have access to the best rates on the market and we will ensure your online bridging application is processed as quickly as possible in order to ensure you get the loan product you need without having to wait around.
 When you apply using our services, your bridging loan can be approved and paid out in a week.